Does Six Flags Have a Water Park? | Easily Explained

 |8.
 Six Flags America||Hurricane Harbor|

-For those considering a Six Flags Annual pass, you should know that admission to the water parks are included with this pass.
+For those considering a Six Flags Season Pass, you should know that admission to the water parks depends on which pass you purchase.

-Six Flags That Are Only a Water Park
+Six Flags Parks That Are Only Water Parks

 - Hurricane Harbor Splash Town